developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Firmware Over The Air Configuration - Mode Manual Action OS Upgrade Suppress Reboot

 This Managed Configuration allows an Administrator using an EMM to specify whether the automatic reboot that would normally be performed following the successful completion of an A/B Upgrade should be suppressed, and should be specified if and only if the Action value ***OS Upgrade*** is chosen for the Managed Configuration **Firmware Over The Air Configuration - Action**.
-Note that if the automatic reboot is suppressed, then the reboot will still be required to activate the new OS following the A/B Upgrade, and the later performance of that reboot, at a suitable time, will become the responsibility of the EMM choosing to suppress the automatic reboot.
+Note that if the automatic reboot is suppressed, reboot might still be required to activate the new OS following the A/B Upgrade.
+Performance of that reboot at a suitable time becomes the responsibility of the EMM choosing to suppress it.

 ### Firmware Over The Air Configuration - Mode Manual Action OS Update/Upgrade/Downgrade File